Using ecommpay Payments plug-in for WordPress CMS

 Overview

-Regardless of the selected testing option (in the test mode or via the test environment of ecommpay), the plug-in is connected to the web service and becomes available to customers as the payment option.
-Thus, Regardless of the selected testing option, in cases when the plug-in is connected to a web service that operates in live mode, it is recommended to ensure that testing takes place during a low-load period and notify the customers about the ongoing testing activities.
+Keep in mind that, when using the test environment of the ecommpay payment platform, the plug-in is connected to the web service and becomes available to customers as the payment option.
+Thus, in cases when the plug-in is connected to a web service that operates in live mode, it is recommended to ensure that testing takes place during a low-load period and notify the customers about the ongoing testing activities.

 Parameters setup

-To prepare the plug-in for testing, decide on the preferable testing option and set up the plug-in in the WordPress interface.
-For this, proceed as follows:
+To prepare the plug-in for testing, proceed as follows:

 1. Open the plug-in tab in the WordPress interface.